— a pandemic pantry post —

 You must not use fine-ground cornmeal.

 (Especially, do not use instant grits, or instant grits with added ‘artificial and natural flavor’ butter-flavored.
-Twin desecration.)
+Twin, triple desecrations.)

-To get the real thing, that rough cornmeal must be fairly freshly ground.
+To get the real thing, the best thing, polenta-wise, that rough cornmeal must be fairly freshly ground.
 When taken home, use it promptly, or seal and freeze it.

-I recently happened onto the best polenta cornmeal have ever come across.
+I recently (2020 note: this was originally written in 2016, when I still lived in Vermont) happened onto the best polenta cornmeal I have ever come across.
 Purchased at the Putney (Vermont) Farmer’s Market, it was raised, hulled, and ground by the folks at Sweet Pickins Farm, also in Putney (the picture of the hand with the whole corn is courtesy of Sweet Pickins; so a double thank you).

 Polenta’s traditionally cooked over direct heat in a pot, with a whole lot of stirring.
 Expect that as the cornmeal thickens, there’ll be big hot gallomping bubbles which spit hot cooked cornmeal at you (and your stove).
 You can easily get burned, and your stove will almost certainly require extra clean-up post-polenta, And let’s don’t even talk about scorched pan-bottoms.

 This is the easier way.
 I’m going to give it to you below, if you haven’t already jumped to it.
 It’s straight out of my Passionate Vegetarian.

 spray oil, or butter, vegan butter, or olive oil, for greasing pan (plus optional addition later)